larrymyers/jasmine-reporters/README.markdown

 Included reporters:

+* AppVeyor - POSTs results to AppVeyor when running inside an AppVeyor environment.
 * JUnitXmlReporter - Report test results to a file in JUnit XML Report format.
 * NUnitXmlReporter - Report test results to a file in NUnit XML Report format.
 * TapReporter - Test Anything Protocol, report tests results to console.